bjornekelund/DXLogICOMScripts/README.md

 The choice of **Shift-Up** vs. **Shift-down** is based on personal preferences.
 Some prefer them to correspond to the up/down movement in the band map, others prefer them to correspond to up/down in pitch.
-Remember that pitch depends on whether you use USB or LSB for CW.
+Remember that pitch "direction" depends on whether you use USB or LSB for CW.
-The proposed keys above is consistent with movement in the bandmap, where the frequency increases downwards.
+The proposed key mapping above is consistent with movement in the bandmap, where the frequency increases downwards.

-An very valuable feature in DXLog.net is the possibility to invoke scripts from key macros.
+An very valuable feature in *DXLog.net* is the possibility to invoke scripts from key macros.
 The syntax is `$!SCRIPTNAME` where `SCRIPTNAME` is the name that you assign to the script in the Tools->Scripts Manager menu.
 It is highly recommended to use this to reset the RIT in the F1/CQ macro.